Ivo van Hove: Philosophy

 Van Hove's signature style is an ultra-modern minimalism shot through with an expressionist theatricality.
 In an interview with Kate Kellaway, he commentedI don’t know what "being faithful to a text" means.
 There’s not one truth.
 As a director or actor, you have to give an interpretation of a line.
 I get 10 different people to say "I love you" – three words, an objective truth – and yet each time it is spoken it is different.
 I’m known for my preparation.
 For actors, this is not a threat, it is freedom.
 I like to create the world in which the text will blossom best.He has said in numerous interviews that he approves of Ben Brantley's designation of him as a 'maximalist minimalist'.

 He is regularly cited as an influence on many of the foremost names in a younger generation of theatre makers, including Sam Gold, Simon Stone and Robert Icke, all of whom he has invited to direct at Toneelgroep Amsterdam.

 Personal life

 Van Hove is openly gay.
 His longtime partner since circa 1980 is set designer Jan Versweyveld.

+Accusations

+In 2023, the Internationaal Theater Amsterdam (ITA) ended its collaboration with Van Hove following two external investigations.
+Van Hove was accused of physical and psychological violence and of having contributed to a climate conducive to sexual harassment, verbal harassment and physical violence.